Mortgages for Oil and Gas Contractors

 Lenders have segregated professional contractors from the mainstream.
 IT contractors and Oil and Gas contractors get even greater special treatment.
 But this support is only accessible at underwriter level, not in branch.

 Specialist mortgage underwriters assess offshore contractors against their gross contract rate.
 They don’t even ask to see the applicant’s accounts from their trusted brokers.
+Use our calculator to get a guide to what you could borrow based on your contract day rate:

 High Street branch aversion to offshore contractor mortgage applicants